pwm1991/hevy/README.md

 # Hevy Workout Tracker

-A tool for fetching and storing workout data from the Hevy API.
+A tool for fetching and storing workout data from the Hevy API using Claude Code aka vibez.

 ## Features

 - Fetches workout data from the Hevy API
-- Stores both raw API response data and processed workout summaries
+- Stores processed workout summaries
 - Tracks the latest workout timestamp to only fetch new workouts
 - Calculates total weight lifted and workout duration
 - Sorts workouts by start time